UniversalDependencies/docs/_cs-feat/Voice.md

 </table>

-Voice is a feature of verbs that helps map the traditional syntactic functions, such as subject and object, to semantic roles, such as agent and pacient.
+Voice is a feature of verbs that helps map the traditional syntactic functions, such as subject and object, to semantic roles, such as agent and patient.

 ### <a name="Act">`Act`</a>: active voice